paramsureliya/digit-recognizer/README.md

 3. Click the "Predict" button to see the model's prediction.
 4. Use the "Clear Canvas" button to reset the canvas for a new input.

+## Model Training
+The CNN model used in this project is trained on the MNIST dataset.

+Training Details
+The model is built using TensorFlow's Keras API.
+It consists of convolutional layers, max-pooling layers, and fully connected layers.

 ### Prerequisites

 Make sure you have the required dependencies installed.
 You can install them using: